Spring 2021 at Madison College

 We each play a role in reducing the spread of COVID-19 and keeping our College community safe.
 Every community member is encouraged to address peers, colleagues, and students who may need a friendly reminder of social distancing and face-covering requirements.
 All Madison College students and employees have the right to respectfully ask college community members to wear a face covering if they are not wearing one in a required setting.
 If members of the campus community do not have a face covering, they should be directed to a Welcome Center or Public Safety Services and a mask will be provided.

 In circumstances where members of our community do not feel safe addressing and educating others about this policy, or if there are repeated violations of this policy, please direct concerns to our COVID Screener at CovidScreener@madisoncollege.edu or 608.243.4880.

-If the college needs to pivot to fully online instruction before Thanksgiving, after which all courses will be online wherever possible, contingency plans are in place to minimize disruption and maximize your ability to successfully complete your classes.
+If the college needs to pivot to fully online instruction, contingency plans are in place to minimize disruption and maximize your ability to successfully complete your classes.
 If your program requires in-person classes and you cannot attend, advisors and faculty will help you find alternatives that fit your schedule and keep you on track to your goals.

-Students will be offered the Credit/No Credit grade option again this fall.
+Students will be offered the Credit/No Credit grade option again this Spring.